-We are pleased to invite you to attend the 2021 Annual Meeting of Stockholders of StepStone Group Inc. ("StepStone" or the "Company") on Friday, September 24, 2021 at 1:00 p.m., Eastern Time, online via live audio webcast by visiting www.proxydocs.com/STEP (the "Annual Meeting") for the following purposes:
+We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders of StepStone Group Inc. ("StepStone" or the "Company") on Wednesday, September 14, 2022 at 1:00 p.m., Eastern Time, online via live audio webcast by visiting www.proxydocs.com/STEP (the "Annual Meeting") for the following purposes:

-- 1. To elect the two director nominees named in the proxy statement as Class I directors of the Company, each to serve for a three-year term and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation, removal, retirement or disqualification (Proposal 1); - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2022 (Proposal 2); and - 3.
+- 1. To elect the four director nominees named in the proxy statement as Class II directors of the Company, each to serve for a three-year term and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation, removal, retirement or disqualification (Proposal 1); - 2.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2023 (Proposal 2); - 3.
+To conduct a non-binding and advisory vote on the frequency of future non-binding, advisory votes to approve the compensation of our named executive officers ("Say-on-Frequency"); and - 4.
 To transact any other business that may be properly presented at the Annual Meeting or any adjournment or postponement thereof.

-The Company's board of directors has determined to hold the Annual Meeting virtually.
-We believe that this is the right choice for StepStone, given the ongoing COVID-19 pandemic as it safeguards the health and safety of Annual Meeting participants and StepStone personnel by allowing them to participate from any location.
+The Company's board of directors has determined to continue holding the Annual Meeting virtually.
+We believe that this is the right choice for StepStone as it provides expanded stockholder access regardless of the location of the Annual Meeting or resources available to stockholders, may improve communications, and allows the participants to attend the Annual Meeting safely and conveniently from any location.

-Stockholders of record as of the close of business on July 26, 2021 are entitled to notice of, and, as described in this paragraph, to vote at, the Annual Meeting, or any adjournment or postponement thereof.
+Stockholders of record as of the close of business on July 19, 2022 are entitled to notice of, and, as described in this paragraph, to vote at, the Annual Meeting, or any adjournment or postponement thereof.
 Holders of our Class A common stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
 Holders of our Class B common stock are currently entitled to five votes for each share held of record on all matters submitted to a vote of stockholders.
 Holders of our Class A common stock and Class B common stock will vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law.

 As permitted by the Securities and Exchange Commission ("SEC"), we are providing access to our proxy materials online under the SEC's "notice and access" rules.
-As a result, unless you previously requested electronic or paper delivery on an ongoing basis, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of the proxy statement, our Annual Report on Form 10-K for the fiscal year ended March 31, 2021 (the "Annual Report") and a form of proxy card or voting instruction card (together, the "proxy materials").
+As a result, unless you previously requested electronic or paper delivery on an ongoing basis, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of the proxy statement, our Annual Report on Form 10-K for the fiscal year ended March 31, 2022 (the "Annual Report") and a form of proxy card or voting instruction card (together, the "proxy materials").
 The Notice contains instructions on how to access the proxy materials online.
 The Notice also contains instructions on how stockholders can receive a paper copy of our proxy materials.
 If you elect to receive a paper copy, our proxy materials will be mailed to you.
 This distribution process is more resource-and cost-efficient.
-The Notice is first being mailed, and the proxy materials are first being made available, to our stockholders on or about July 28, 2021.
+The Notice is first being mailed, and the proxy materials are first being made available, to our stockholders on or about July 29, 2022.